 - If you err, try to err on the side of too much dark rather than light.

 - Light stresses Dubia roaches and stress affects procreation.

 - There is no such thing as too much darkness when it comes to breeding.

 - It’s easier to adjust humidity in small spaces than large ones.

-- The higher the humidity the more important air circulation becomes.
+- The higher the humidity, the more important air circulation becomes.

 Setting up the breeding bin

-If you use egg flats, pack them in the bin vertically, face to face.
-Put in enough of them to hold all the roaches in the colony at once.
-For a “full” colony of breeders, use as many flats as it takes to fill up all empty floor space, minus what you need for food and water.
+If you use egg flats in your breeding bin, pack them vertically, face to face.
+Put in enough to hold all the roaches in the colony.
+For a crowded colony of breeders, use as many flats as it takes to fill the empty floor space minus what you need for food and water.

 In deciding how many ventilation holes to cut and what size, keep the following in mind:

 - Holes must be large enough for adequate circulation but small enough to prevent too much humidity and heat from escaping.